 - Serving on a jury or in the National Guard

 Many employees are unaware of their legal rights, a fact which companies often exploit.
 And the theory of the law is often overwhelmed by the significant power imbalances between employer and employee.

 But you do have rights.
 As the victim of wrongful termination, you can pursue compensation for:

 - Punitive damages

 Were you wrongfully terminated?
 It's impossible to say without engaging in a thorough, comprehensive and open conversation with our wrongful termination lawyers.
 We'll listen to your story and help you decide whether or not you have a claim under California law.

-If you lost your job in the Orange County, California area and you think the decision might have been motivated by illegal considerations, you should speak with our wrongful termination lawyers.
+If you lost your job in the South Bay, California area and you think the decision might have been motivated by illegal considerations, you should speak with our wrongful termination lawyers.
 Please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.